 Campus Crime & Fire Log

-The purpose of the Daily Log is to record all criminal incidents, alleged criminal incidents and fire incidents that are reported to the Baylor University Police Department (BUPD).
-The Daily Log lists crimes, alleged crimes and fire incidents that occur on campus, as well as within the extended patrol response area (EPRAM) of the BUPD.
-The Daily Log provides crime and fire information on a more timely basis than the annual statistical disclosures.
-Up to 60 days of activity is available online or by request at the BUPD, (1521 South Fourth Street, Waco, Texas 76706).
+The purpose of the Daily Crime and Fire Log is to record all criminal incidents, alleged criminal incidents and fire incidents that are reported to the Baylor University Police Department (BUPD) or received by Baylor University Police Department from an outside source.
+The Daily Crime and Fire Log lists crimes, alleged crimes and fire incidents that occur on campus, as well as within the extended patrol response area (EPRA) of the BUPD which refers to off campus locations.
+The Log provides crime and fire information on a timelier basis than the annual statistical disclosures.
+A list of 60 days of activity is available online or by request at the BUPD, (1521 South Fourth Street, Waco, Texas 76706).
 Data older than sixty days is available by making a request in person at the BUPD or by emailing the request form.
 It may take up to two days to provide access to older data.

 Crimes may be temporarily withheld from the Daily Log under the following circumstances:

 1. The disclosure will jeopardize the confidentiality and safety of a victim or the integrity of an ongoing investigation

 2. The disclosure may cause a suspect to flee or evade

 3. The disclosure may result in the destruction of evidence

 The information required to be listed on the Daily Log includes: